 Orthopaedic Negligence Claims

 ‘Orthopaedics’ refers to the area of medicine pertaining to human bones, muscles, joints, tendons and ligaments.
 Orthopaedic surgeons specialise in the prevention, diagnosis and treatment of injuries and disorders in these areas of the body, such as broken bones, chronic back pain and knee strain.
 Some doctors will specialise in a specific area of the body such as the knee or hip.
 An orthopaedic surgeon will conduct the pre-operative, operative and post-operative aspects of surgery as well as rehabilitation.
-Examples of types of orthopaedic surgery include:

 Types of Orthopaedics Negligence Claims